swiftlang/swift-evolution/proposals/nnnn-sendable-inference.md

 }
 ```

-A `TaskLocalString` only stores an `Int`, which implies that it is `Sendable`... even though it's use of task-local storage means that it should not be shared across tasks at all.
+A `TaskLocalString` only stores an `Int`, which implies that it is `Sendable`... even though its use of task-local storage means that it should not be shared across tasks at all.
 The available mechanisms to suppress the implicit `Sendable` conformances are all unfortunate: make the type `public` (which disables inference) or add an otherwise-useless stored property of non-`Sendable` type to `TaskLocalString`.

 ### Generic structs and enums don't infer `Sendable`